Back to Case Studies

 The Brown needed modern systems that supported their financial strategy from the ground up.
 With a solid foundation of clean, usable data, Tabitha knew they'd be well-equipped to sustain the Brown through its seventh decade and beyond.

-• Cleaning up years of inconsistent or duplicate records
+• Data cleanup: Resolved years of inconsistent and duplicate records to establish a clean baseline.

-• Designing reports leadership and the board could understand at a glance
+• Board-ready reporting: Designed reports leadership and the board could understand at a glance.

 With the new system in place, we turned our attention to sustainability.
 This meant ensuring new standards and workflows were codified into clear, easy-to-follow documentation so that the function could withstand turnover.
 We also worked closely with Tabitha and the rest of the team to help them take full ownership of the function before the handoff.